isaacpitwa/mood/README.md

 - Apple Sign In
 - Email Sign In
 - Add Mood Tracking
-- Motivation Quote for getting started with improving user's mood
+- Motivation Quote for getting started with improving the user's mood
-- Mood Insights over a variety of user specified timelines
+- Mood Insights over a variety of user-specified timelines
 - Daily Reminders to log user Mood using FCM Notifications
 - Localization
 - DarkTheme/LightTheme Accessibility